-15.5.4 Restoring the File System From a Snapshot
+15.3.1.1 Restoring the File System From a Snapshot

-Use this procedure to restore the file system from an LVM snapshot.
+Use this procedure to restore the file system from a snapshot.

-1. Rename the LVM snapshot.
+1. Rename the snapshot.

 Rename the file system snapshot from "main" to "back" so you can mount it without unmounting "main".
 This is recommended, but not required.
 Use the --reformat flag to tunefs.lustre to force the name change.
 For example: